SiniNumminen/website/_pages/2-Introduction.md

 <br>
 <div style="clear:both;"></div>

 <b>Upcoming</b>: Posts, news and writings about energy, energy consumption and saving can be found on the new [Energy Blog](http://sininumminen.fi/blog).
-I will start this new blog in August 2020 with a special focus on the user side and behavioural elements related to energy.
+I will start this new blog in August 2020 with a special focus on the user side and energy demand issues.

 Initially this website was created to disseminate information on my doctoral research project.
 [Blog Archive](http://sininumminen.fi/archive) contains posts, news 2017-2019 (my doctoral research project e.g. about India).